pauloklaus/weather-conditions/README.md

-# Weather Conditions
+# Weather Now

-Web interface to visualize the weather conditions of some cities using data retrieved from the openweathermap.org portal.
+Web interface to visualize the weather of some cities using data retrieved from the openweathermap.org portal.

 ## Preparing a local environment